muggy8/improbable/have-and-havenot/FzeXuZCU.md

 But I didn't get a chance to think as Melody was already following up with a spinning kick.

-Phanna didn't seem to budge as Melody appronched.
+Phanna didn't seem to budge as Melody approached.

 I felt as if the world slowed down.